sf-wdi-37/project-wayfarer/README.md

   - cooperative group work including majority of pair programing
   - effective use of branches
   - planning to avoid excessive merge conflicts
-  - deliberate approach - routeside-in, logical progress from skateboard to car
+  - deliberate approach, logical progress from skateboard to car
   - the code is your original code
 2. Execution
   - to what degree does your app fulfill the user stories?
   - code is clean
   - follows good naming conventions
   - code is free of obvious errors and bugs
-  - code demonstrates good problem solving
+  - team demonstrates good problem solving
   - code is DRY
 3. Technical requirements
-  - users are authenticated
-  - full CRUD for cities
+  - meets base specifications for all required sprints
-  - custom HTML, CSS, and JavaScript (using the asset pipeline)
-  - users are authorized
   - deployed to heroku
-  - commenting (optional)
 4. Creativity / User Experience
   - polished appearance
-  - personalized spin, not just a template a travel community, code-named **Project Wayfarer** for now, for users to share tips (AKA posts) about their favorite locations around the world.
+  - personalized spin, not just a template
+  - attention paid to user experience